From Sega Retro

 Tetsuya Mizuguchi (水口 哲也) is a Japanese businessman and former Sega of Japan designer, producer, and executive.
 One of the most well-known developers to have passed through Sega's ranks, he has been primarily responsible for several of the company's biggest arcade and console successes, including Sega Rally Championship, Manx TT Super Bike, Space Channel 5, and Rez.

-Influenced by an evening watching rally racing and his subsequent interest in the sport, Mizuguchi's next project, Sega Rally Championship, took advantage of the new Model 2 hardware's real-time 3D capabilities and established himself proper in video game development.
-More visible than Megalopolis, which was limited to select facilities with the AS-1, the 1994 arcade release and subsequent 1995 Saturn port of Sega Rally propelled his career to new heights, leading to involvement with the similar Manx TT Super Bike after a trip to the Isle of Man.
-With two hit arcade games now under his belt, Mizuguchi had risen in Sega's ranks, and in 1996 was granted permission to leave AM3 and lead a new division, AM Annex.
+Influenced by an evening watching rally racing, Mizuguchi's next project as producer, Sega Rally Championship, took advantage of the new Model 2 hardware's real-time 3D capabilities and moved himself into video game development.
+Its year-long production period necessitated him leading a larger team of twelve developers, alongside director (and fellow former AS-1 ride film creator) Kenji Sasaki plus new programmer Sohei Yamamoto.
+The eventual 1994 arcade release and subsequent 1995 Saturn port of Sega Rally, both highly popular, propelled Mizuguchi's career to new heights, leading to involvement with Megalopolis co-director Jun Uriu again on the similar and equally successful Manx TT Super Bike after a trip to the Isle of Man.
+With two hit arcade games now under his belt, he gained permission in 1996 to leave AM3 and head an independent new team, AM Annex, with numerous close colleagues who had previously collaborated with him including Sasaki and Yamamoto.
 Further arcade racers came with follow-ups Sega Touring Car Championship and Sega Rally 2.
 Mizuguchi also collaborated with AM5 again for the Sega Rally Special Stage and Sega Touring Car Championship Special attractions.

 Shift to consoles

-Having completed work on his final arcade project, Star Wars Trilogy Arcade, Mizuguchi was primed to become a key part of Sega's strategy in providing the Dreamcast console with innovative new concepts that could still appeal to more casual audiences.
-Heading the new Sega Software R&D Dept. 9, he had a renewed interest in how music, sounds, and colours could play a part in video games after his participation in several European festivals and raves during the 1990s.
+Whilst taking an organizational role on Star Wars Trilogy Arcade, Mizuguchi was primed by Shoichiro Irimajiri to move to become a key part of Sega's strategy in providing the Dreamcast console with innovative new concepts that could still appeal towards more casual audiences.
+Heading the new Sega Software R&D Dept. 9 whilst Sasaki stepped up to lead R&D Dept. 5 and Yamamoto to Mechatro, he had a renewed interest in how music, sounds, and colours could play a part in video games after his participation in several European festivals and raves.
 Space Channel 5 was Mizuguchi's first work borne out of this, itself a significant title in the first wave of rhythm games and highly popular among critics.

-Following its success, his division was given further prominence as a company and renamed United Game Artists in the April 2000 restructure - as the Chief Creative Officer and president, Mizuguchi then worked towards developing his most ambitious title yet, Rez, another by-product of his continued interest in creating total sensory experiences.
-Selling poorly amidst Sega's termination of Dreamcast support and a simultaneous PlayStation 2 release, the game was nonetheless met with widespread critical acclaim, securing numerous awards in the subsequent months and becoming regarded as a cult classic across the world.
+Though Space Channel 5 sold below expectations on release in Japan during December 1999, his department was given further prominence as a company and renamed United Game Artists in the April 2000 restructure of Sega - as the Chief Creative Officer and president, Mizuguchi then worked towards developing his most ambitious title yet, Rez, another by-product of his continued interest in creating total sensory experiences.
+Selling even poorer amidst Sega's termination of Dreamcast support and a simultaneous PlayStation 2 release, the game was nonetheless met with widespread critical acclaim, securing numerous awards in the subsequent months and becoming regarded as a 'cult classic' across the world.

 Although highly consequential to their support of what was once a vital area within the company, the collapse of Sega's console business in 2001 did not deter Mizuguchi and UGA's efforts in continuing to produce innovative, forward-looking works.
 In addition to spin-offs on multiple consoles and handhelds, including direct continuation Space Channel 5: Part 2, the Space Channel franchise notably received considerable recognition in Japan through UGA's extensive adoption of early mobile gaming technology; for a time, main series character Ulala was effectively the mascot of Java applet-enabled J-Phone handsets.
 Under the the tie-up's Ulala no Channel J content portal, all sets came pre-packaged with Tsuwa Shichouritsu, one of the most graphically advanced pieces of mobile phone software up to that point in time and starring a real-time 3D model of Ulala.
 An estimated 8 million phones were sold with it installed.